Thursday, 25 June 2009

 But the real sense of presence is felt in the Meditation Room.
 It is here that the true magic of Ramana Maharshi is most tangible and where one understands what his 'silent sermons' must have been to experience.
 I went in on my first day, aware of the Room's reputation thanks to a leaflet my friend had given me which described the overwhelming feeling of the 'sense of Presence' there.
 I still wasn't prepared for the enormous emotional experience of going in.

 It is a tiny room.
 When he was alive, this was where Ramana Maharshi 'held court' as it were, reclining upon the bed in one corner, while his followers and disciples sat and asked him questions.
 Now he is gone a life-size painting of him in the Room has taken his place.
-The powerful atmosphere in the room is indeed as tangible as I was told.
+The powerful atmosphere there was indeed as tangible as I was told.
 As with the Aurobindo Ashram which I will get to in my next post, the silence and concentration there was something I had never experienced before.
 I can only describe it as a kind of 'negative silence', a silence beyond silence or below silence.
 The people within were so steeped in their own meditations that the air felt full of a kind of hidden energy, as if the air had been made especially heavy by the collective concentration of the people within.
 One didn't even have to meditate to have a profound experience and some of us just sat there, looking about us, staggered by the power of the emotions we were having.
 I have never been very good at mediatating, but here I could do so and the effect was extraordinary.

 The sense of Ramana Maharshi being there in some way was absolutely real and didn't diminish each time I returned to the Room.
-On each occasion I was struck be the power of the presence in the room, which increasingly felt like a Room in another world.
+On each occasion I was struck be the power of the presence in the room, which increasingly felt like it was in another world.
 The people there were often so deep in meditation it felt like they were floating outside their bodies, or at least in a very altered state.
 The sense of communication with something deep, profound and benign was very moving.
 I myself felt that some kind of dialogue was going on just below the frequency of waking consciousness.
 So powerful and real was it that if you asked me today, I would tell you that I had met Ramana Maharshi.
 I understood easily what the books meant when they said that often he would just sit there giving off his energy to all who were present....

 I was only able to stay at the Ashram for a few days but I will always be grateful for the experience.
 I will never forget it, or the different people and Gurus I met there and around it.
 Tiruvannamalai is one of the holiest towns in Tamil Nadu and Maharshi's Ashram still one of the most revered and respected in India.
 Its a place where one feels genuinely welcome, not coralled or patronised or told what to think or do.
 The people I met there were all very genuine.
 There was none of the false spirituality I encountered in other places of the dreadlocked, beautiful-body, yoga-on-the-beach type, nothing New Agey or bogus, just something very pure and simple and, dare I say it, humourous, as if Ramana Maharshi's welcoming, slightly wry, crooked smile was glowing in every corner of the walls...